-2.2.1.4 Neighbourhood Connector and Neighbourhood Local
+2.2.1.4.
+Neighbourhood Connector and Neighbourhood Local

-Neighbourhood Connector and Neighbourhood Local represent the more residentially oriented areas of the Westbrook Communities.
-While some commercial and work from home opportunities exist in these areas, the public realm is designed to support low to moderate volumes of pedestrian movement along the street and the built form typically supports privacy and separation for residential uses.
+Neighbourhood Connector and Neighbourhood Local represent the more residentially oriented areas of the Riley Communities.
+While some commercial and work-from-home opportunities exist here, the public realm is designed to support low to moderate volumes of pedestrian movement along the street and the built form typically supports privacy and separation for residential uses.